BorooBoss/2024_PROG2_MNIST_Neural_Network/README.md

 ![First](https://upload.wikimedia.org/wikipedia/commons/b/b1/MNIST_dataset_example.png)

 Neural Network is an algorithm that is trained to solve complex nonlinear problem X->Y. In our case, X is an image (an array of pixels) and Y is image label (number 0-9).
 The algorithm works as multiple functions tied together.
-More about the functions in `task.pdf`
+More about the functions in `task.pdf`.

 ![Second](https://i.imgur.com/SILb1bP.png)